getsentry/sentry-docs/docs/learn/notifications.rst

 Actions
 ~~~~~~~

-Currently only a couple actions exist in Sentry:
+Currently only a couple of actions exist in Sentry:

 - Send a notification via all configured integrations
 - Send a notification to only a specific integration